fluree/js-react-wrapper/README.md

   );
 }

-// wrap the ShowPredicates standard React component with a Fluree query, it will inject the status
-// and results as the 'data' prop.
-Render this component instead of ShowPredicates.
-This will also
-// make ShowPredicates "real-time", if there are any database updates that would affect this
-// component's query results it will automatically re-render const ShowPredicatesFluree = flureeQL({
-  select: ["*"],
-  from: "_predicate"
-})(ShowPredicates);

 export default App;
 ```

 ## Query types

-Queries passed to flureeQL can either be:
+Queries passed to the `useFlureeQuery` hook can either be:

 1. A standard query as in the example above
 2. A query with variables that can be brought in dynamically by the mounted component